Wisconsin court says parents suing school can't be anonymous

 The case centers on a policy the district adopted in 2018 that calls for district personnel to call students by their preferred names and pronouns, and to not disclose students’ gender identities to anyone, including their parents.
 Some parents sued in 2020, alleging the policy violates their right to parent their children as they see fit and their right to religious freedom.

-The Wisconsin Institute for Law & Liberty, a conservative law firm, is representing the parents.
-The firm's attorneys asked Dane County Circuit Judge Frank Remington to allow them to proceed without revealing the parents' names out of fear they would be subject to retaliation and harassment.
+The Wisconsin Institute for Law & Liberty and the Arizona-based Alliance Defending Freedom, both conservative law firms, are representing the parents.
+The firm’s attorneys asked Dane County Circuit Judge Frank Remington to allow them to proceed without revealing the parents’ names out of fear they would be subject to retaliation and harassment.

 People are also reading…